scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

       sql"update members set name = ${"Alice"} where id = ${1}").update.apply()
     }

-For a non-default data source, it needs to be written as follows:
+For a non-default datasource, it needs to be written as follows:

     val name: Option[String] = NamedDB('legacydb) readOnly { implicit session =>
       sql"select name from members where id = ${"name"}".map(_.string("name")).single.apply()